hjeronen/Hiiri-peli/README.md

 #A Cat-And-Mouse Game

-A remake of an old classic to practice programming with Python.
+A clone of an old classic to practice programming with Python.